Soccer-Champions League final venue uncertain after Turkey put on UK's red list | Sports-Games

 Soccer-Champions League final venue uncertain after Turkey put on UK's red list

-The status of the Champions League final on May 29 between Manchester City and Chelsea in Istanbul was thrown into doubt on Friday after the UK government placed Turkey on the red list for travel.
+The status of the Champions League final on May 29 between Manchester City and Chelsea in Istanbul was thrown into doubt on Friday after the UK government placed Turkey on the travel red list with Prime Minister Boris Johnson calling for the showdown to come to Britain.

 British transport minister Grant Shapps said that travel to red list countries was not allowed except for in "the most extreme circumstances" and anyone returning from a red list country has to enter and pay for compulsory hotel quarantine.
 "It does mean that fans should not travel to Turkey," said Shapps, who raised the possibility of the match being moved to England.